 Farm workers may be particularly susceptible to COVID-19, not only because their work is essential and cannot be performed remotely, but also because farm workers often share a number of characteristics that are correlated with greater risk for COVID-19.
 Farm workers and their families often live below the poverty line, reside in dense living quarters, and lack access to healthcare and health insurance.
-According to the National Agricultural Workers Survey (NAWS), 48.92% of farm workers in 2016 reported that they did not have health insurance, 37.04% had not used any type of healthcare services in the United States in the past 2 years, even fewer had used health services in another country, and 19.15% reported that they did not seek medical care because it was too expensive.2 Policy interventions can only partially offset some of these disadvantages.
-For example, the Families First Coronavirus Response Act (FFCRA) requires employers with fewer than 500 employees to provide paid sick leave for workers affected by COVID-19.
-However, employers with fewer than 50 employees can request an exemption, and there is no guarantee that workers will select to take time off from work if they or their family members display coronavirus symptoms even if they are offered paid sick leave.
+According to the National Agricultural Workers Survey (NAWS), 48.92% of farm workers in 2016 reported that they did not have health insurance, 37.04% had not used any type of healthcare services in the United States in the past 2 years, even fewer had used health services in another country, and 19.15% reported that they did not seek medical care because it was too expensive.
+Policy interventions can only partially offset some of these disadvantages.
+For example, the Families First Coronavirus Response Act (FFCRA), effective through December 31, 2020, required employers with fewer than 500 employees to provide paid sick leave for workers affected by COVID-19.
+However, employers with fewer than 50 employees could request an exemption, and there was no guarantee that workers would select to take time off from work if they or their family members displayed coronavirus symptoms even if they were offered paid sick leave.